-Hi, I’m Faith Erhardt, coordinator of academic advising and support services.
+Hi, I’m Faith Erhardt, director of undergraduate academic advising and support services.
 I graduated from UM with degrees in English and Secondary Education and spent several years teaching high school English.
 After some time, I went back to school and earned my M.Ed. in Counselor Education.
 After that, I worked as a counselor for 13 years with UMaine’s Upward Bound program.
 I fell in love with the smart, motivated UB high school students who would be the first in their families to graduate from college.
 Now at The Advising Center, I am lucky to support students in the College of Education and Human Development as they navigate the academic and experiential opportunities that are offered to create a happy, educated school professional.
 I live with my husband the nurse and two little boys in a house that always could be a bit more organized.
 We love living in Orono and being just steps away from hiking trails, Collins Center for the Arts and, of course, Pat’s Pizza.

 Dominick Varney is an award winning academic advisor recognized at the national level and at UMaine Orono.
 He is the assistant director of undergraduate academic advising and support Services for the College of Education and Human Development and received all of his degrees from UMaine: B.A. in Communication, M.Ed. in Higher Education, and a C.A.S. in Counselor Education, so he is a black bear through and through!
 He spent 12 years working with undecided students at UMaine in Explorations and Foundations; and created the University of Maine Academic Recovery Program for the entire campus.
 Dominick is also an adjunct faculty member for the College of Liberal Arts and Sciences in Theatre; and also teaches at the Hutchinson Center in Belfast.